parse-community/parse-server/README.md

 # Support

-For implementation related questions or technical support, please refer to the [Stack Overflow](http://stackoverflow.com/questions/tagged/parse.com) and [Server Fault](https://serverfault.com/tags/parse) communities.
+For implementation related questions or any other questions please refer to [Parse Community's Discourse forum](https://community.parseplatform.org/c/parse-server).

 If you believe you've found an issue with Parse Server, make sure these boxes are checked before [reporting an issue](https://github.com/parse-community/parse-server/issues):